nerro/docker-images/base/alpine/README.md

 ## What is included?

-The `alpine` tag of this image points to `alpine:3.5` image and includes the `wget` and `ca-certificates` packages.
+The base images include the `wget` and `ca-certificates` packages.
 This is perfect for cases where downloading files is very common and necessary.

 # License